 Get acquainted with the five iconic species of animals that call the African Savannah home.

-With a roar that can be heard over 8km away, guests might just hear Taronga’s latest arrivals before they can see them!
-Get up close to two-year-old male lions Lwazi and Ato as they take their place as kings of the Savannah in their new, state-of-the-art home, set against the backdrop of stunning Sydney Harbour.
+With a roar that can be heard over 8km away, guests might just hear Taronga’s lion pride before they can see them!
+Get up close to Mum Maya and dad Ato and their five cubs Khari, Luzuko, Malika, Zuri and Ayanna as they take their place as kings of the Savannah in their, state-of-the-art home, set against the backdrop of stunning Sydney Harbour.

 Gaze out over the African plains at Taronga’s tower of Giraffe, including long-term residents Jimiyu and Zarafa, as well as new-arrivals from Taronga Western Plains Zoo in mum Kito and her calf Ebo.